Captain Marvel review: A soaring tale of self-discovery with a '90s riff

 They avoid flashbacks that would slow the pace and clumsy exposition is almost nonexistent.
 We learn about Carol at the same gradual pace that she does -- through interesting, well-executed narrative devices like Skrull leader Talos (Ben Mendelsohn) invading Carol's memories.

+You learn about Danvers' humanity through her failings.
+Falling but standing up ready to attempt again becomes one of our hero's driving forces -- and a quality that reminds viewers that sometimes the most important thing in life isn't necessarily success, but continuing to try.

 Then there are all those '90s references.
 Panama Jack's boots and coveralls.
 Turtlenecks.
 The Fresh Prince of Bel-Air.
 Alta Vista.
 Blockbuster video-rental stores and telephone booths.
+Pagers.
+Early (and slow) Macs.
 The album poster from Smashing Pumpkins' Mellon Collie and the Infinite Sadness.

 It also helps that Captain Marvel's soundtrack is underscored by Nirvana's Come As You Are, Elastica's Connection and No Doubt's Just A Girl.
 Obvious choices maybe, but it's hard not to tap your feet to the pounding rhythm of Hole's Celebrity Skin even if you've never been a grunge devotee.

-Of course the movie isn't just a '90s music video, although there are moments when you might think you're actually watching a 90's action movie with a touch of Terminator 2.
+Of course the movie isn't just a '90s music video, although there are moments when you might think you're actually watching a '90s action movie or buddy film with a touch of Terminator 2 or even Die Hard with a Vengeance.
 The visual effects are seamlessly integrated into the story to the point where you often forget they're there.
 Like Fury's digital de-aging: it's hard to be bothered by it because it just looks natural.

 There are perfectly choreographed minimalistic fight sequences between two barefoot characters and there are full-blown explosion-driven space battles.
 Carol flies in space, clad in her blue, red and golden suit, leaving a luminous trail across the sky wherever she goes.
 "You know you're glowing, right?"
 Fury asks Carol at one point.